Recipe Generation from Unsegmented Cooking Videos: Oracle-based Analysis of the Existing DVC Model

 \subsection{Qualitative evaluation}

 \figref{fig:oracle_recipes} shows a comparison of the recipes generated by the oracle selection and ground truth.
 The selected event timestamps are close to the ground-truth events, indicating that the appropriate selection can construct the correct recipes.
-However, the sentences differ from the ground truth, the ingredients, especially, are different from the ground truth (e.g., ``baking soda'', ``salt'', and ``pepper'' are missing in step (1)).
+However, the sentences are different from the ground truth (e.g., ``baking soda'', ``salt'', and ``pepper'' are missing in step (1)).

-The main reason for this error is that the model does not consider previously predicted events and sentences.
+The main reason for this error is parallel prediction, where the events and sentences are predicted independently.
 This causes the model to miss or hallucinate ingredients and motivates us to propose a model that re-generates sentences for the predicted events, rather than using the corresponding generated sentences without modification.